 My 21 Day Detox:

 In the first few days I noticed some things that were signs that I was detoxing.
 My brain was foggy, and I had some mild acne.
 I had one really weird reaction and that was swollen gums.
 I asked Erica about this one and she had heard of it one other time.
 It is an uncommon reaction on the 21 Day Detox, but not an unheard of one.
 All symptoms were gone by day five.

 What I Ate During the 21 Day Detox:

-I only ate out once the entire time of the 21 Day Detox, and that was difficult.
+I only ate out once the entire time on the 21 Day Detox – and that was difficult.
 The warm rolls delivered to the table were such a temptation!
 But I resisted.
 I had a nice piece of salmon (probably farm raised, argh!!!), steamed veggies, and a salad with oil and vinegar for dressing.

 Other things I did: